qiaohanscode/technical-tutorial/security/oauth/oauth2_1/1-introduction.md

 ([RFC7636](https://tools.ietf.org/html/rfc7636)) such that the only method of using authorization code grant requires the addition of the PKCE mechanism.

+#### Refresh Token
+OAuth 2.1 provides two options for refresh tokens,
+- one-time use
+- tied to the sender with a cryptographic binding

+One time use means that after a refresh token is used to retrieve an access token, it becomes invalid.
+The OAuth server can send a new refresh token along with the requested access token.
+A post [using the Authorization Code grant](https://fusionauth.io/articles/login-authentication-workflows/spa/oauth-authorization-code-grant-jwts-refresh-tokens-cookies) describes how to secure refresh tokens.

+The other recommended option is to ensure the OAuth server cryptographically binds the refresh token to the client.
+You can read the documents [OAuth token binding](https://www.ietf.org/archive/id/draft-ietf-oauth-token-binding-08.txt) or Mutual TLS authentication [RFC 8705](https://tools.ietf.org/html/rfc8705).

 #### OpenId Connect Playground
 [okta](https://www.okta.com/) provides an OpenId Connect Playground which is available under